-A Desert in South America?
+A "Desert" in South America?
 We Show You This Magical Place

 Insider tip: the water desert

 When planning a trip to Brazil, few people will think of visiting the desert.
 But you should!
 Because there is a desert-like landscape in Brazil that is worth a short visit.
-The Lençóis Maranhenses is a desert of water.
+The Lençóis Maranhenses is a "desert of water".
 Translated the name means "sheets of Maranhão".
 It describes the white dunes, which are interspersed with blue and green lagoons.
 It is a majestic, almost surreal sight that you should not miss.

 The Lençóis Maranhenses National Park

 In 1981, the Parque Nacional dos Lençóis Maranhenses was founded to protect the ecosystems of the region.
 The national park covers an area of 383013 acres (155,000 hectares), which is larger than the metropolis of São Paulo.
 The area is divided into the Big Lençóis and the Small Lençóis.
 The Preguiças river flows in the middle.
-Thousands of dunes and lagoons characterize the landscape of this South American desert.
+Thousands of dunes and lagoons characterize the landscape of this South American dune landscape.
 From January to June is the rainy season and the freshwater lagoons fill up.
 Especially in the months of March, April, and May, there is a lot of rainfall.
 Some lagoons reach a water depth of up to five meters with an extension of up to 1.2 miles (two kilometres).
 Until the beginning of the next rainy season, the small lakes gradually dry up.

 To visit the national park, you first fly to São Luis, the capital of the Brazilian state of Maranhão.
 From there, a 161 miles-long (260-kilometer-long) road leads to Barreirinhas, the gateway to the Lençóis Maranhenses.
 It takes about three hours to drive there.
 The road is in relatively good condition, measured by Brazilian standards.
 During the rainy season, however, there are many potholes.
 Be careful, especially in the dark, because cows and horses like to use the road at night.